cutypie2351/Keyauth-1.3-Dumper/README.md

 - 2. open the sln file and build the project using CTRL + B

 ## Tutorial - How To Use:
-- 1. Open the Keyauth loader process
+- 1. Open the target Keyauth loader process
   2. Login with a valid username and password or license key
   3. Inject the dll to the process using any injector that you want.
 (Can be LoadLibaryA injection or Manual Map injection).